AaronRaff/aaronraff.github.io/src/posts/writing-a-lexer-in-go.md

 # Our tokens

 The grammar above allows us to define the tokens that our lexer should emit when scanning.
-Let’s define them:
+The tokens are simply just the *terminals*!
+We will also include an **EOF** and **ILLEGAL** token to allow us to signal the end of the program and characters that are not legal in our language, respectively.

 *lexer.go*
 ```go